 - 2.To select candidates of CEO, to deliberate a plan to foster successors for the position of CEO, and to review the progress of the plans;

 - 3.To deliberate the selection of the Chairman based on CEO's proposal;

-- 4.To deliberate the compensation system of the Directors, Corporate Auditors, and Corporate Officers of the Teijin Group;
+- 4.To deliberate the compensation system of the Directors, Statutory Auditors, and Corporate Officers of the Teijin Group;

-- 5.To deliberate the standards of the compensation of the Directors, Corporate Auditors and Corporate Officers of the Teijin Group;
+- 5.To deliberate the standards of the compensation of the Directors, Statutory Auditors and Corporate Officers of the Teijin Group; and

 - Note1Regarding items 1, 5 and 6 above, CEO will in principle leave the meeting room and not participate in the deliberation.